MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-error-messages.md

 The default version of [!INCLUDE [prod_short](includes/prod_short.md)] includes descriptions for most fields, columns, and actions that can be accessed when you choose the name.
 In combination with teaching tips for important pages, descriptive captions, and instructional text, these tooltips, or callouts, are our current implementation of *embedded user assistance*, which is an important principle in today's world of software design.

 If you have a question about a field or another element of the user interface, choose the name, and a short description will appear.
 Choose the *Learn more* link if that is not enough.
+You can also use the in-product Help pane to find answers to your questions.

 For more information, see [Dynamics 365 Business Central User Assistance Model](/dynamics365/business-central/dev-itpro/user-assistance) in the administration content for [!INCLUDE [prod_short](includes/prod_short.md)].